Trip Finder

-We accept applications as well as hire on a rolling basis.
+We accept applications and hire on a rolling basis.
 We encourage our candidates to submit their applications in the Fall.
 Opportunities become limited after our third priority deadline.
 These priority dates can be found below.
 The Moondance Adventures hiring process begins with a brief online application, giving us an introduction to who you are.
 After an initial screening and contacting your references, we’ll ask you to complete a more detailed application so we can learn more about your experiences and what makes you a great fit for our team.
 From there, you’ll participate in 3–4 interviews conducted via phone, Google Meet, or occasionally in person for the later stages.
 A final decision will be made as a team.

-Upon successful completion of Staff Training, you will begin your respective trips composed of 10-14 students, plus your co-leader, with whom you will assume complete responsibility for the group.
-Leaders are assigned 2-3 sessions of a specific trip, and each session is 14-23 days long.
-After completing your final session, leaders are required to return to Nashville for 3 days of debriefing with the Moondance administrative staff to wrap up your trips and help improve them for the future.
+You will depart from the Nashville International Airport (BNA) to begin your respective trips, each composed of 10-14 students and your co-leader, with whom you will share full responsibility for the group.
+Leaders are assigned 2-3 sessions of a specific trip, with each session lasting 14-23 days.
+After completing your final session, leaders are required to return to Nashville for three days of Debrief, during which you will wrap up your trip responsibilities and help improve it for the future.

 If you have any questions regarding our process or a summer with Moondance, please email us at staff@moondanceadventures.com.